-As the DPF acts as a “soot trap”, it has to be able to clean itself to prevent it becoming blocked and affecting the running of the vehicle.
+As the DPF acts as a “soot trap”, a process needs to take place to prevent it becoming blocked and affecting the running of the vehicle.
 This is the process of Regeneration.
 There are 3 different types of Regeneration – Passive, Active and Forced.
-Regeneration “burns off” (oxidises) the particulates that have accumulated in the DPF.
+Regeneration “burns off” (oxidises) the particulates that have accumulated in the DPF:

 - Passive Regeneration is a process of soot reduction via natural conversion.
-It occurs when ideal driving conditions apply (60mph for 15 minutes – e.g motorway driving).
-The DPF becomes hot enough to burn off some of the trapped particulates naturally between 350-500°C – organic conversion.
-The carbon soot particles are converted into carbon dioxide by a reaction with nitrogen oxide using the platinum coating which works as a catalyst
+It occurs when ideal driving conditions apply (60mph for 15 minutes – e.g. motorway driving).
+The DPF becomes hot enough to burn off some of the trapped particulates naturally between 350-500°C. The carbon soot particles are converted into carbon dioxide by a reaction with nitrogen oxide using the coating of the DPF, which works as a catalyst.

 - Active Regeneration occurs when the optimum exhaust gas temperatures can no longer be maintained, meaning Passive Regeneration can no longer take place.
-Therefore, Active Regeneration is an ECU led process that increases the EGT (exhaust gas temperature) to 500-800°C. When the carbon soot deposits in the filter reach a certain level, the engine management system initiates the Regeneration process which lasts around 10 minutes.
+Therefore, Active Regeneration is an ECU led process that increases the exhaust gas temperature to 500-800°C. When the carbon soot deposits in the filter reach a certain level, the engine management system initiates the Regeneration process which lasts around 10 minutes.
 DPFs can hold several hundred miles worth of soot before this process is initiated.
 The ECU may also trigger vehicles into limp mode to help protect other components when it senses that the DPF is becoming blocked.

 WARNING!
-The very high temperatures applied during Active and Forced Regeneration can lead to an accumulation of ash and aging.
+The very high temperatures applied during Active and Forced Regeneration can lead to an accumulation of ash, otherwise known as ‘ageing’.
 The build-up of ash is treated by physical intervention such as chemical cleaning, ultrasonic cleaning or replacement of the DPF.